It’s that time again! Budgeting and planning season is almost here!

-As Marketers and company leadership start to turn their attention toward budgeting and planning for 2021 one thing should be at the forefront — Agility.
+As Marketers and company leadership start to turn their attention toward budgeting and planning for next year one thing should be at the forefront — Agility.
 Marketing plans can’t be fixed and locked-in months ahead of their creation, execution, and delivery.

 Nothing is isolated or transactional.
 That would be easy.
 Every action affects something else.

 Brand Marketers should be re-evaluating their approach and tactics frequently based on what’s happening in their marketplace, sector, and the wider landscape.
 I’d also suggest looking — not just at the now, but also 2 to 3 to 6 months out on a constant basis.
 Because as we’ve seen (and will again), your marketplace (your buyers and customers) will be affected by outside events — and that can and does affect their ability to move forward with their buying decisions.
 I know because I’ve worked with clients who have experienced this first hand.

 Having your Marketing Budget approved is one thing.
 Having a budget that’s flexible and dynamic with wiggle-room is better.